 6.1 Different Types of Curries

-- Yellow Curry: A milder option, which incorporates turmeric and curry powder for a distinct flavor profile.
+- Yellow Curry: Milder, with turmeric and curry powder for a different taste.

 6.2 Unique Additions

-- Fruits: Pineapple or mango can add a sweet contrast to the spice.
+- Fruits: Pineapple or mango add a sweet twist.

-- Vegetables: Eggplant or snap peas can provide additional texture and flavor.
+- Vegetables: Eggplant or snap peas give more texture.

 6.3 Making it Spicy

-- Adding more curry paste or including fresh chilies.
+- Add extra curry paste or sliced fresh chilies.

 7. Frequently Asked Questions (FAQs)